FJsRepo/InfML-HDD/README.md

 (2)According to the structural characteristics of the multiple feature maps inside CNN, a Positioning-Module is presented, which can quickly detect the position of the horizon with acceptable additional computational cost.

 (3)By integrating the traditional idea modules deeply into CNN, the proposed strategy integrates both the intuitiveness of the traditional method and the powerful feature extraction capability of CNN.
-Moreover, to fully estimate the performance of the algorithm proposed in this paper, a self-built dataset named HorizonSet with more than 6000 samples that covers a variety of complex scenes is presented.
+Moreover, to fully estimate the performance of the algorithm proposed in this paper, a self-built dataset named HorizonSet with more than 6000 samples that cover a variety of complex scenes is presented.

 ## About the datasets and trained models
 All datasets were constructed according to the structure of the Tusimple dataset, for every horizon line, 13 gt points were provided.